Check out our Dustin Hoffman photo gallery.

 In 2007, he starred with Natalie Portman in Mr. Magorium’s Wonder Emporium.
 He was busy again in 2008, lending his voice to Kung Fu Panda with Jack Black and Angelina Jolie, working with Emma Thompson on Last Chance Harvey and doing more voicework for The Tale of Despereaux.

 As time progresses, we'll have more info about Dustin Hoffman here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.